 SUMMARY OF BIBLE HISTORY - PART I

-This summary is a very fast-paced account of Bible History as related in the historical books of the Old and New Testament.
-The author purposely omitted many details in the preparation of this summary in order to keep the thread of historical development in full view.
+This summary is a very fast-paced account of Bible History as narrated in the historical books of the Old and New Testaments.
+The author purposely omitted many details in the preparation of this summary to keep the thread of historical development in full view.
 It is the author's earnest hope that this work would be helpful to someone who wishes to have a reasonably complete overview of Bible History before reading the actual books.

 It is best to read this summary with the timeline given under the charts menu.
 The button below is a link to the Timeline.

 A. From Adam (Before 9000 B.C.) to Abraham (2100 B.C.)